k96payne/webapps_group_project/README.md

 * Make sure your credentials match the ones in ADao.java
 * Run the create DB tables script
 * Run the populae DB tables script
-* The admin username and password is: admin adminpassword
+* The admin username and password is: root adminpassword

 The following are examples on how to use the REST api: